ghuntley/workshops/nixos-workshop/modules/02-install-nixos/README.md

 You're almost there.
 Now it’s time to mount the partitions you created, put your system configuration in place, and finally, install NixOS.

-The snippet below uses `$BOOT_PARTITION` as a placeholder for the UEFI boot partition we created earlier.
+The snippet below uses `$BOOT_PARTITION` as a placeholder for the boot partition we created earlier.
 This was the first partition on the disk, and will probably be something like `/dev/sda1` or `/dev/nvme0n1p1`.